Back

 Operational efficiency depends on how well the payment flow is integrated

-Ignoring the payment side often leaves digitalization at “order intake” instead of real commerce.
+Ignoring the payment aspect often leads to digitization stalling at "order intake" instead of real commerce.

 Conclusion